 Adopt New Strategies for Smaller Meals

-," offers guidance once you are in the kitchen.
+Another OSU Extension fact sheet, “Cooking for One or Two,” offers guidance once you are in the kitchen.
 One idea is to use smaller pans and baking dishes.
 For casseroles and similar dishes, check for doneness five to 10 minutes sooner than normal to account for the smaller amount.

 How to fill up that half-plate with vegetables?
 Don’t think you need to limit yourself to just one type of vegetable.
-Nutrition experts recommend eating a variety of vegetables in a wide range of colors, because the color of a vegetable is a good indicator of the health benefits it offers.
+Nutrition experts recommend eating a variety of vegetables in a wide range of colors.
+The color of a vegetable is a good indicator of the health benefits it offers.
 So, varying it up is a good idea.
 Try these:

-This article originally appeared in Chow Line (8/15/10), a service of Ohio State University Extension and the Ohio Agricultural Research and Development Center and was adapted for use on NetWellness with permission, 2010.
+This article originally appeared in Chow Line, a service of Ohio State University Extension and the Ohio Agricultural Research and Development Center and was adapted for use on NetWellness with permission.

 For more information: